myurasov/Salesforce-REST-API-Ionic-Framework-App-Sample/README.md

 	![image](1.png)

 You may heve noticed we're using custom URL scheme for the callback.
-Our app is registerd in the system as the one that opens this type of URLs so we get a callback when user is done with the login process on the Salesforce web site.
+Our app is registered in the system as the one that opens this type of URLs so we get a callback when user is done with the login process on the Salesforce web site.

 We're going to use a custom object for storing location data in the Salesforce cloud.
 So we need to create one: